Science

 The spectacular engineering of the human body intrigues us all, and this course examines the structure as well as the function of that marvelous design.
 The sophistication and fine-tuned physiology of each system is studied, as well as how disease affects homeostasis or the balance of each system.
 Within each unit, the relevance of our studies to current health and wellness issues is emphasized through topics like sports medicine, computer analysis of diet and nutrition, skin cancer, tissue engineering, cardiovascular disease, concussions and second impact syndrome, Alzheimer's, and CPR and First Aid.
 Laboratory-based learning is emphasized through work with microscopes, dissection, anatomical models, simulations, and our on-campus fitness center.

-• Credits: Full Credit
+- Credits: Full Credit

-• Open To: I, II
+- Open To: I, II

-• Prerequisites: Biology or Honors Biology plus Chemistry or Honors Chemistry
+- Prerequisites: Biology or Honors Biology plus Chemistry or Honors Chemistry

-• School Level: Upper School
+- School Level: Upper School

-• Term Offered: Fall or Spring
+- Term Offered: Fall Only

 Cancer Biology